-The Partnership for Civic Advancement is a new initiative at UMF that supports student participation in community based sustainable development activities in western Maine and beyond.
+The Partnership for Civic Advancement is a UMF initiative that supports student participation in community-based activities in western Maine and beyond.
 All Partnership activities are intended to be mutually beneficial to UMF students and to the communities served.

 - Undergraduate Research

 (Please see “Definitions” for a description of each type of engagement.)

 - Students interested in working with community organizations or local businesses, please start here.

 - Faculty and staff members seeking to expand student learning opportunities through community placements may start here.

 - Community businesses and organizations interested in securing assistance from UMF students on high priority community projects are invited to start here.

 Internship Fair – Wednesday, October 23rd, 11:30 a.m. – 1:30 p.m., NDH A

 Several of the Partnership’s Community Partners will be present to talk with students about internship opportunities, including: American Red Cross of Maine, Androscoggin Land Trust, Belgrade Regional Conservation Alliance, Franklin County Adult Education, High Peaks Alliance, Maine Department of Environmental Protection, Mercer Community Club, Mountain Wireless, Safe Voices, United Way of the Tri-Valley Area, and Western Maine Community Action.
 Call the Partnership at 778-7516 for additional information.

 Graduate School Fair – also on Wednesday, October 23rd, 11:30 a.m. – 1:30 p.m., NDH B&C